inverse/personal-site/_posts/2017-02-03-kodi-setup-raspberry-pi.md

 # Installing

-1. First download the latest available [disk image version][5] of OSMC for the Pi.
+1. First download the latest available [disk image version][5] of OSMC for your PI version.
 2. Once downloaded extract the gz file using your favourite unarchiver.
 3. Next write the img to your SDCard.
 The official Raspberry Pi site [covers this well][6].
 4. Connect power adaptor, HDMI cable, freshly imaged SDCard into the Pi and wait for the first boot to finish.